kubernauts/Kubespray-Essentials/README.md

 It supports specific linux distribution versions which are Centos 7, Ubuntu 16, Debian Jessie and CoreoS \(Contianer Linux\).

-This book is aimed at helping those who are preparing for the Certified Kubernetes Administrator Exam through based on the kubernauts committee efforts, though it can be used as a reference for kubernetes cluster administration generally.
+This book is an effort from the Kubernauts community aimed at helping those who are looking for a way of deploying a kubernetes cluster.

-This guide will make use of both kube-spray-cli and native ansible mode of deployment.
-Both ways are almost the same but as usual variety is the spice of life, whichever you choose, you are guaranteed of getting an awesome kubernetes deployment.
+This guide will make use of the native ansible mode of deployment.

 I hope this adds value to your kubernetes journey.

 Get ready for some awesome winds below your kubernaut wings!

+Your feedback will be appreciated so that we can together make the learning experience for the community a lot better.